sivanivedula/cse15l-lab-reports/lab2.md

 * Another set of relavent methods are append and toString().
 This screenshot shows an example of the append method which adds a string to the message StringBuilder object.
 * A relavent argument for using this method is a string that is set to a String newString object and added to the StringBuilder of words.
 * Everytime a new string is added, it will be added to the message object.
-* A relavent argument the first time was "<string>" as I had copy pasted from the cse15L website, and that was the first query value that got appended to the message field.
+* A relavent argument the first time was "string" as I had copy pasted from the cse15L website, and that was the first query value that got appended to the message field.
 At that point, the field consisted of "<string>".

 ![Image](stringServer2.png)